DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - further analysis of the most compelling evidence
         - final reporting of findings

-- **Locard exchange principle**: whenever a crime is commited something is taken, and something is left behind
+- 💥**Locard exchange principle**: whenever a crime is commited something is taken, and something is left behind.
+Locard's principle suggests that any contact between two objects results in an exchange of materials.
+In the context of digital forensics, this principle implies that there is always some form of digital trace or residue left behind when devices interact or when data is transferred.
 - The purpose of an investigation is to:
     - identify the root cause of the incident
     - prevent future occurrences